MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/python/run-checks.md

 # Run checks

-See also the flow in [PY Project Template workflow](https://github.com/MichaelCurrin/py-project-template/blob/master/.github/workflows/main.yml).
+See also the flow in my [PY Project Template workflow](https://github.com/MichaelCurrin/py-project-template/blob/master/.github/workflows/main.yml).

+If you use `make`, then it is better to move install and check commands there.
+Then you can execute the same command locally and on your CI.
+But these are given as commands without `make` here, for readability and simplicity.

 ## Tests